chan3845/lxc-k8s-deploy/README.md

 > ⚠️ **Note:** Since this setup uses LXD containers, it is **not recommended for production use**.
 LXD is excellent for lightweight, fast, and isolated environments, but it lacks the robustness and security guarantees of full VM or bare-metal deployments.

-This project is heavily inspired by and modified from the original work by justmeandopensource .
+This project is heavily inspired by and modified from the original work by [justmeandopensource](https://github.com/justmeandopensource/kubernetes.git)
+.
 While this repository is not a direct fork, full credit goes to their project for providing the foundational ideas and structure.

 <br>

-## Why LXD?

-**LXD** is a container hypervisor that provides **system containers** — lightweight, OS-level virtual machines with their own init systems and networking, running on top of the host kernel.

-- **Lightweight and fast**: Start a full Linux system in seconds.
-- **System-level isolation**: Unlike Docker, you get a full OS environment.
-- **Flexible networking**: Supports bridges, NAT, and more.

-While this demo uses LXD, it can also work with other **LXD-based platforms**, such as **Incus**, with minimal changes.
-You can check more info about LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/
+You can check info about LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/
 <br>